slowkow/snpsea/doc/SNPsea_manual.md

 > Su AI et al. A gene atlas of the mouse and human protein-encoding
 > transcriptomes.
 Proc Natl Acad Sci U S A, 2004 Apr 9;101(16):6062-7

-### `ImmGen2012.gct.gz`

-Gene expression data for 249 blood cell types from [GSE15907].
-Replicates for each cell type profile were averaged.
-For each gene, the single probe with the largest minimum was selected.

-> Immunological Genome Project.

-### `LDL_Teslovich2010.txt`

-37 SNPs taken from:

-> Teslovich TM, Musunuru K, Smith AV, et al. Biological, clinical and
-> population relevance of 95 loci for blood lipids.
-Nature.
-> 2010;466(7307):707-13.
-[PubMed][Teslovich2010]

 ### `TGP2011.bed.gz`